juice-shop/pwning-juice-shop/appendix/code-snippets.md

 The downside of this implementation is a certain maintenance burden for Coding Challenges.
 When the original source file is changed or refactored, the developer must keep in mind updating all fix option files accordingly to prevent confusing differences.

-There is currently no automation in place to warn about this.
+#### Refactoring Safety Net

+Starting with v13.2.0, the maintenance burden is eased by a utility that detects many (but not all) accidental or forgotten code changes in fix option files or the original code snippet that made them deviate from each other.
+It runs automatically as a job of the [CI/CD pipeline](../part3/contribution.md#cicd-pipeline) but can also be launched locally with `npm run rsn`.

+🛠️ **TODO**

 ## Info YAML file